aws-cloudformation/rain/README.md

 as a property.
 This shows how we have extended the basic behavior of a bucket to add something new.

-A template that uses the module:
+A template that uses the module (in this example we reference a local module, but it's also possible to reference a URL):

 ```yaml
 Resources: